Jerk Grilled Chicken

 Grilled Jerk Chicken pieces on a sheet-pan

 Temperature Tool – Be sure to have a good instant read thermometer when grilling.
-We have been using the Thermoworks MK4 Thermapen for over 8 years.
+We have been using the Thermoworks Thermapen One for years.

 Gas Grill Modification – Use the same method of two-zone grilling.
 Simply lowering the burner makes the internal grill temperature lower.

 Chicken Breasts – If you are using the same recipe for chicken breasts, follow the same process.
-Pull the chicken breasts when they reach an internal temperature of 160 degrees Fahrenheit and let them rest for 10 minutes foiled.
+Pull the chicken breasts when they reach an internal temperature of 160 degrees Fahrenheit and let them rest for 10 minutes.

 Other Seasoning Recipes